mattyoung101/tamara/papers/slides/progress_seminar.typ

 )

 // Set the speaker notes configuration, you can show it by pympress
+// NOTE Comment this in/out to show/hide speaker notes in PDF
 #let s = (s.methods.show-notes-on-second-screen)(self: s, right)

 // Global information configuration